jgalvalisi/airflow/ETL-Process/readme.md

 #### I) Creating a .py file to run on Docker

 #### II) Carrying out data cleaning steps such as:
-   1) Eliminating
-   2) Checking the missing values in the columns
+   1) Checking the missing values in the columns
+   2) Replace null values
-   3) sss
+   3) Modifying datatypes
-   4) Deleting PII data from the dataset
-   5)
+   4) Deriving new variables

 ### Airflow

-We will perform three DAGs
+We will perform three DAGs and tasks:

 #### 1) data_cleaning